chawins/llm-sp/README.md

 </details>

-<details><summary>Scalable and Transferable Black-Box Jailbreaks for Language Models via Persona Modulation (2023) [<a href="https://arxiv.org/abs/2311.03348">Paper</a>] 💸</summary>
+<details><summary>Scalable and Transferable Black-Box Jailbreaks for Language Models via Persona Modulation (2023) [<a href="https://arxiv.org/abs/2311.03348">Paper</a>] 🚃 🏭 💸</summary>

 “…we investigate persona modulation as a black-box jailbreaking method to steer a target model to take on personalities that are willing to comply with harmful instructions.
-Rather than manually crafting prompts for each persona, we automate the generation of jailbreaks using a language model assistant.”
+Rather than manually crafting prompts for each persona, **we automate the generation of jailbreaks using a language model assistant**… These automated attacks achieve a harmful completion rate of **42.5% in GPT-4**, which is 185 times larger than before modulation (0.23%).
+These prompts also **transfer to Claude 2 and Vicuna with harmful completion rates of 61.0% and 35.9%**, respectively.”

 </details>

-<details><summary>Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts (2023) [<a href="https://arxiv.org/abs/2311.09127">Paper</a>] 👁️ 💸</summary>
+<details><summary>Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts (2023) [<a href="https://arxiv.org/abs/2311.09127">Paper</a>] 👁️ 🏭 💸</summary>

-“We discover a system prompt leakage vulnerability in GPT-4V.
+“We discover **a system prompt leakage vulnerability in GPT-4V**.
 Through carefully designed dialogue, we successfully steal the internal system prompts of GPT-4V… Based on the acquired system prompts, we propose a novel MLLM jailbreaking attack method termed SASP (Self-Adversarial Attack via System Prompt).
 By employing GPT-4 as a red teaming tool against itself, we aim to search for potential jailbreak prompts leveraging stolen system prompts…”

 </details>